kaizendesu/linux-internals-simplified/process/clone.md

 ```

 Naturally, we will begin with the _clone()_ system call.
 Let's begin with a
 complete _ftrace_ of the _clone()_ system call.
-First, we will open two tabs
+For simplicity, we will use a
-in Terminal, one in the directory with the our `a.out` program and the other
-inside the debugfs.
+max depth of 5 and go no further than that in our analysis.

 ```txt
 # ps -ef | grep bash